ajusa/VNDS-LOVE/README.md

 If there are no similar issues, go ahead and make a new one!
 Fill out as much information as you can.

 # Development Instructions
-### Not accepting PRs right now, code is in the middle of being refactored!
 ONLY FOLLOW THESE INSTRUCTIONS IF YOU WANT TO COMPILE VNDS-LOVE!
 IF YOU JUST WANT TO PLAY VISUAL NOVELS, GO TO THE GUIDE!